lijing-code/01-Code-Refactor-Project/README.md

 * Change the heading attributes order.

-* Change the title more detailed.
+* Make the title more detailed.

-* Delete repetitive classes and elements.
+* Delete repeated classes and elements.

 * Add comments on what I did to refactor the code.

-* Create project and deploy it to GitHub.
+* Create project folder and deploy it to GitHub.

-What I learned after finishing the project is the importance of logical and rational coding for web development and maintenance, and the importance of comment lines and README doc in code refactor.
+What I learned after finishing the project is the importance of logical and rational coding for web development and maintenance, and the importance of comment lines and README in code refactor.

 ## Installation

+* Log in to github account.

 * The URL of the deployed application:
 <href:https://lijing-code.github.io/HW-01-Code-Refactor/>